Dynamic and Static Energy Efficient Design of Pinching Antenna Systems

 The total transmit power in this interval is thus given by

 Assuming same time duration for all \ac{tdma} intervals, the average transmitted power in downlink is given by

 where $\bar{P}^{\rm in} = \sum_{k} P_k^{\rm in} / K$ is the average input power.

 \begin{remark} As mentioned, we assume that the remaining power in the waveguide is negligible.
 In asymmetric architectures, one can set this power to zero by matching the last pinching element, i.e., by setting $\delta_N = \cos\brc{\kappa \ell_N} = 0$.
 In a symmetric architecture, i.e., $\delta_n = \delta$ for all $n\in \dbc{N}$, this is not feasible.
-However, the remaining power in this case is $\delta^{2N} \bar{P}^{\rm in}$ which can always set arbitrarily close to zero if $\ell$ is chosen such that $\delta^{2N}$ is small enough for the given $N$. \end{remark}
+However, the remaining power in this case is $\delta^{2N} \bar{P}^{\rm in}$ which can always set arbitrarily close to zero if the length of the elements (specifying $\delta$) is tuned properly. \end{remark}

 In addition to the input power, there is a circuit power consumed by the radio frequency chain deployed to radiate the modulated signal in the waveguide.
-This is modeled as a single term $P^{\rm cir}$, as there is a single chain per waveguide.
+This is modeled as a single term $P^{\rm cir}$, as there is a single chain connected to the waveguide.
 Assuming this term to be fixed, we can model the total power consumed by this \ac{pass} as

 Note that the consumed power in this case does not scale with the \ac{pass} size $N$.
 This is indeed intuitive: regardless of $N$, the power consumed by the \ac{pass} is specified by the power fed to the waveguide and what is burned in the circuitry.